psf/requests/docs/dev/contributing.rst

 Be Cordial Or Be On Your Way
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``requests`` has one very important guideline governing all forms of
+``Requests`` has one very important guideline governing all forms of
 contribution, including things like reporting bugs or requesting features.
 The
 guideline is `be cordial or be on your way`_. **All contributions are
 welcome**, but they come with an implicit social contract: everyone must be